A Canadian river story

-After a night of celebration on New Year’s Eve, a group of voyageurs decide they want to paddle their canoe back home to visit their sweethearts, but they face the dilemma of making it back to work in the morning.
+After a night of celebration on New Year’s Eve, a group of voyageurs decided they wanted to paddle their canoe back home to visit their sweethearts, but they faced the dilemma of making it back to work in the morning.

 Versions of this legend differ, but the story always involves the group of voyageurs running a “chasse-galerie”: making a pact with the devil so their canoe can fly through the air with great speed.
 According to legend, the voyageurs broke some of the terms in the arrangement.
 For their punishment, the men now haunt the skies above the Gatineau River every New Year’s Eve.

 Despite Nessie the Loch Ness Monster making her home in Scotland, Canada has a few of its own mystery monsters making waves in folklore.

 Jake Brennan is regarded as one of the most famous fishing guides in Canada.
 He was known not for the fish he reeled in, but remembered by the story of the one that got away.

-While working as a fishing guide out of Gananoque Inn, near Ontario’s 1000 Islands, Brennan almost caught the St. Lawrence River’s most sought after fugitive: Old Moss Back.
+While working as a fishing guide out of Gananoque Inn, near Ontario’s 1,000 Islands, Jake almost caught the St. Lawrence River’s most sought-after fugitive: Old Moss Back.
 After hours of fighting with the fish hooked on his line, Old Moss Back got away, leaving only a scale caught on the barb of the defeated fisherman’s lure.

 While some of Brennan’s larger catches still adorn the walls of the Inn to this day, Old Moss Back remains at large, never to be seen again.

 Maidens of lore and stone

 Ontario’s rivers aren’t the only Canadian waters splashing with stories.
 British Columbia is filled with spooky stories, including reported sightings of the infamous Sasquatch.
-There are several reports of mermaid sightings in BC waters.
+There are also several reports of mermaid sightings in BC waters.